ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: System Backbone

 \subsection{Husky UGV}

-Our robot is built upon Clearpath Husky, a 990mm long, 670mm wide UGV equipped with rugged construction, high-torque differential drive and lug-tread tires.
-It has full terrain mobility that allow us to collect datasets in a whole span of various environments, from the interior of buildings, paved roads, to grass fields or even forests.
+Our robot is built upon the Clearpath Husky, a 990mm long, 670mm wide UGV (Unmanned Ground Vehicle) equipped with rugged construction, high-torque differential drive and lug-tread tires.
+It has full terrain mobility that allows us to collect datasets in a whole span of various environments, from the interior of buildings, paved roads, to grass fields or even forests.